sree1999/Domain_Specific_Word_Embeddings/README.md

 # Jiffy_NLP
-Collaborated in a group of four to build domain-specific word embeddings for business/financial domains.
-Built a corpus by scraping Wikipedia and Investopedia using Scrapy and Beautiful Soup Implemented Word2Vec using the corpus of words in the custom-built dataset.
+Collaborated in a group of four to build domain-specific word embeddings for business/financial domains. \n Built a corpus by scraping Wikipedia and Investopedia using Scrapy and Beautiful Soup Implemented Word2Vec using the corpus of words in the custom-built dataset.
 Developed an interactive Helper module, to aid developers in the task of finding appropriate functions from financial libraries available in Python.